 Most bruises will disappear after 2 weeks, and some go away even sooner.
-However, if a bruise does not go away after 2 weeks, let your parent know.
+If a bruise does not go away after 2 weeks, let your parent know.

 To help reduce swelling or the amount of bruising after an injury, apply a cold compress to the bruise for at least 10 minutes.
-And be sure to wear a helmet and protective pads to avoid bruises altogether!/p>
+And be sure to wear a helmet and protective pads to help you avoid getting bruises!